How To Stop Feeling Hopeless When You’re Depressed

 How Do I Know If I Have Depression?

-Feelings of depression are painful, but if you’re feeling depressed, know that it doesn’t need to stay that way forever.
-Here are some common symptoms that people diagnosed with major depressive disorder or other forms of depression may experience.
+Feelings of depression can be stressful and life-changing, but if you’re feeling depressed, know that it doesn’t need to stay that way forever.
+Here are some common symptoms that people diagnosed with major depressive disorder or other forms of depression may experience:

 - Disinterest in activities one used to enjoy